LuxenDM/fpxcmd/fpxcmd_readme.txt

 allow_overwrite: Turn on if you need to re-run -update for some reason.
 This will destroy your old copy of the game in /master.

+master_made: Tracks if the master copy has been made.
+Also needs to be set to "NO" if you want to re-run -update.

 debug: A number 1-4, related to message filtering. default is 2.
-Messages with a lower priority than this number are hidden (they still appear in errors.log)
+Messages with a lower priority than this number are hidden in the command line interface (they still appear in errors.log)

 modlist.json
 ================================================================================
 Created by the -scan command, this stores all known mods and their current state.
 It will also store all current file indexes, used by the patching process.
+This file is stored with fpxcmd.

 edited.json
 ================================================================================
 Created during -deploy, this is a list of all files that were added or edited by the COPY process.
 This file is used to revert changes when a file is no longer being modified.
+This file is stored in the \master folder.

 patched.json
 ================================================================================
 Created during -deploy, this is a list of all indexed files and the files that are patching them.
+This file is stored in the \master folder.